-The Commissioner may, at his or her discretion, limit the number of witnesses, the length of direct and cross examination, and the number and type of documents used as evidence in the hearing.
+The Commission may, at its discretion, limit the number of witnesses, the length of direct and cross examination, and the number and type of documents used as evidence in the hearing.

 Consolidation of Cases

 A. Standards for Consolidation

 The Commissioner may consolidate two (2) or more separate cases for hearing if the cases involve the same student, present substantially the same issues of fact and law, if the consolidation would save time and costs, and if consolidation would not prejudice any party.